AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/recurring.md

 | 403 | Forbidden | The resource was found, but you do not have the right credentials to view it. |
 | 404 | Not found | The requested resource could not be found on the server. |
 | 500 | Internal server errors | This is a server-side error.
 If you are making many simultaneous calls, you may be reaching the API limit and need to filter your results. |

-The main advantages of using the Report API endpoint in a data pipeline (instead of a scheduled report shared to a location) are control and reliability:

-**No human dependency**
-A UI scheduled report requires someone to set it up, maintain it, and notice when it breaks.
-The API pipeline is code; it is versioned, testable, and owned by the system.

-**Structured data, not a file**
-UI scheduled reports deliver a formatted file (Excel, CSV, PDF) designed for human reading.
-The API returns clean JSON that maps directly to a database table with no parsing of formatted cells, merged headers, or summary rows.

-**Direct pipeline integration**
-The API response goes straight into Snowflake in the same script run.
-A UI report requires a file to land somewhere, then something else to pick it up, parse it, and load it; this requres extra steps and extra failure points.

-**Programmatic control**
-You can change the date range, metrics, filters, or destination in code.
-A UI report requires someone to log in and reconfigure it.

-**Reliability and alerting**
-Airflow retries failures automatically and alerts your team.
-A broken UI scheduled report typically just stops delivering silently until someone notices the dashboard is stale.

-**The honest tradeoff**
-For a simple use case such as one report, one recipient, and no downstream system, the UI scheduled report is faster to set up and requires no engineering.
-The API pipeline is worth the investment when the data needs to feed a system rather than a person.